This training has been postponed due to the corona crisis until further notice when we have found a new date.

 'Threat Hunting' is all the new buzz.
-But what defines Threat Hunting, and what not?
+But what defines Threat Hunting, and what doesn't?

 This technical training is the right choice for everybody interested in getting beyond the buzzwords.
 Combining a large and private hands-on lab and having instructors experienced in both offensive and defensive security, you will leave this training excited and prepared for Threat Hunting.